crewdevio/Piwo/README.md

 ### Sending a body

 You can separate the values with commas, but a space is always required to differentiate to the others values.
+Piwo will replace the commas to nothing before parsing the values to JSON.
 ```
 piwo POST localhost:3000/ foo=bar, bar=foo
 ```